This article contains the best books on body language with a short introduction.

 Kindle | Paperback | Audiobook

 Kasia Wezowski describes herself as a business coach.
-Coach, is a word that means almost as little as the word guru.
-However, Wezowski does have three masters degrees and has been featured in enough publications and universities to believe she knows what she is talking about.
+Coach, is a word that means as little as the word guru.

 People who did read the book liked the references to political candidates and how their body language manifests.